 Read the credit and citation information for the source of the article and other materials.

 View Definitions of Vocabulary Words

 Vocabulary words in the article are underlined.
 Select one to hear it pronounced and to see what it means.
-In the definition window, you can click More to see more information.
+In the definition window, you can click More (if available) to see more information.
 In the example below, you can see more definitions and the pronunciation; click the speaker icon to hear the word again.